-In this tutorial, you’ll learn how to set up email messages to your customers in QuickBooks Online.
+In this tutorial, you’ll learn how to set up email messages for your customers in QuickBooks Online.
 First, we’ll cover how to set up your companywide default email message to accompany invoices and other sales forms.
-Then, we’ll show you how to override the default message with a custom message for your customized invoices, estimates and sales receipts.
+Then, we’ll show you how to override the default message with a custom message for your invoices, estimates, and sales receipts.

-We’re glad you’ve chosen to learn QuickBooks Online, our top overall pick for best small business accounting software.
-The best way to learn QuickBooks Online is hands-on experience, so we hope you can follow along with this tutorial in your own copy.
-If you don’t already have a subscription, new subscribers can choose between a 30-day free trial and 50% off for three months.
+This guide is part of our free tutorials on QuickBooks, our leading small business accounting software.
+The best way to learn the platform is through hands-on experience, so we hope you can follow along in your own account by either watching the video or going over the detailed instructions and screenshots.
+If you don’t yet have a subscription, you can choose between a 30-day free trial and 50% off for three months.

-1. Navigate to your sales options, by clicking on the gear icon, selecting Account and settings in the first column, and then choosing Sales in the left menu bar.
+From your QuickBooks Online company dashboard, click on the gear icon on the top right of the page, select Account and settings in the popup window, and then choose Sales in the left menu bar.

-3. Select a form type from the drop-down box under Sales form.
-You can review the default email message and options for each of the following forms:
+- Sales form: You can change the suggested email message for each of the following customer forms: